 To test the strength of the SF approach in real life situations I’ve taken it into every context of practice that I could find.
 If it was a good as it seemed, it could be applied to any situation where people were struggling with problems and make a useful difference to their outcomes. it is as good as it seems!

-I have supported individuals and teams with direct support and training in education, mental health, social work, management, alcohol and substance misuse and team building.
+I have worked with individuals and teams in direct support and training in the fields of education, mental health, homelessness, social work, management, alcohol and substance misuse and team building.

-I’ve a book ‘Transforming behaviour in the classroom; a guide to the solution focused approach’ due out in February 2016 published by SAGE.
+My book ‘Transforming behaviour in the classroom; a guide to the solution focused approach’ came out a year ago and is available on Amazon.